18F/cv_faq/_categories/treatments-vaccines-immunity.md

 - what-is-fda-doing-to-protect-people-from-fraud
 - i-built-a-diy-ventilator-may-i-sell-it
 redirect_from:
-- /treatments-vaccines-immunity/
+- /basics/
-title: Treatments and immunity
+title: Treatments, vaccines, and immunity
 ---